noamhoffer/academic-kickstart/content/home/research.md

 {{% /expand%}}

 ## Selected presentations
+- “Kant’s Regulative Essentialism and the Unknowability of Real Essences”
+  -	5th Biennial Meeting of the North American Kant Society, Binghamton University, 5-8 June 2020 (online)
 - “Mendelssohn’s Unique Proof for the Existence of God”
   - Israeli Philosophical Association Conference, Bar-Ilan, 13 Feb 2019
-  - 2020 APA Pacific Division Meeting, San-Francisco 8-11 Apr 2020
+  - 2020 APA Pacific Division Meeting, San-Francisco 8-11 Apr 2020 (cancelled)
 - “Kantian Hope and Political Activism”
   - European Consortium for Political Research General Conference, Kantian Political Thought standing group, Universität Hamburg, Aug 22-25 2018
 - “The Critique of the Power of Judgment as the ‘True Apology’ to Leibniz”